jbirkenmaier/jbirkenmaier/README.md

 This variant is not supported by most platforms, that is why I decided to build my own version.

 ## Observing enclosed air within structured surface in water
 In this project I observed the behaviour of enclosed air within a structure that is under water and applied to a cylindrical body which is rotating.
 I took images over a period of several days.
 To analyze the many images, I had to develop an algorithm that evaluated the image data.
+Here you can see the experimental setup:
 <div class="image-container">
 <img src="https://github.com/jbirkenmaier/jbirkenmaier/assets/127735731/1a131dda-47cd-4da8-abe7-9bca4db693ea" alt="image" width="300" height="auto">
 </div>